Welcome to today's edition of the Rush 24-7 podcast.

 These people may be well-intentioned and they may be hoping that they're right, but they're not.

-They're terribly wrong, and we're all being misled by their wonderfully well-intentioned comments.
+And we're all being misled by their wonderfully well-intentioned comments.

 But my friends, this just isn't true.

-And again, I would remind you the labor force shrunk by 432,000 jobs last month.
+And again, I would remind you, the labor force shrunk by 432,000 jobs last month.

-That they're lying through their teeth.
+They're lying through their teeth.

 And they feel sympathy for whoever it is I'm talking about.

-Government is nice.
+Government is nice people.

 Democrats are nice.